U.S. plan to label Yemen’s rebels as terrorists sparks fears of a humanitarian disaster

 The deliberations come at a particularly grim moment for Yemen, where fighting and economic collapse have contributed to record malnutrition and disease.
 Earlier this year, the U.S. government suspended much of its aid to Yemen after the Houthis imposed restrictions that made it difficult to ensure the deliveries were going to intended recipients.

 On Friday, U.N.
-Secretary General Antonio Gutteres said that Yemen was now in imminent danger of “the worst famine the world has seen for decades.”
+Secretary General António Gutteres said that Yemen was now in imminent danger of “the worst famine the world has seen for decades.”

 “In the absence of immediate action, millions of lives may be lost,” he said.

 A U.S. designation would mark a triumph for Saudi Arabia, which leads a military coalition that has been battling the Houthis since 2015.
-The Houthis have lobbed rockets and missiles into the kingdom, which Saudi officials say have killed civilians.
-Saudi jets, meanwhile, have repeatedly bombed civilians in Yemen
+The Houthis have lobbed rockets and missiles into the kingdom that Saudi officials say have killed civilians.
+Saudi jets, meanwhile, have repeatedly bombed civilians in Yemen.

 The Trump administration has forged a close relationship with Saudi Arabia, despite its handling of the Yemen war, the killing of Washington Post contributing columnist Jamal Khashoggi and other events.